 Urbanista.org has been founded by Lucy Bullivant Hon FRIBA.
 It is a unique cultural media platform dedicated to urban design and adaptive planning in an era of inexorable challenges faced by cities globally.
 It is not interested in ‘the new’ for the sake of it, and reserves the right to cut a necessarily broad swathe through topics, while retaining a deep focus on relationships beyond silo thinking with agency to make a difference now and in the future.
 Urbanista.org’s thinking about design and technology is hybrid and closely related to social issues.

-Urbanista.org also curates and stages talks, roundtables, seminars and exhibitions internationally, collaborating with notable partners including Limewharf, the futures gallery in London E2 and the Urban Design Group (UK).
+Urbanista.org also curates and stages talks, roundtables, seminars and exhibitions internationally, collaborating with notable partners including the Center for Architecture, NYC; Tate Modern; Limewharf, the futures gallery in London E2; and the Urban Design Group (UK).

 Urbanista.org has been designed by &&&, London, a design agency reclaiming graphic design in the purest form as a powerful tool to intuitively communicate across all platforms.
 It is presented in Beta format in this initial phase, and feedback responding to the webzine and the project is welcomed.

 Urbanista.org invites contributions from suitably qualified specialist writers based around the world.
 If you have an idea for a feature you would like to discuss, please contact us at email@example.com with a 300 word outline of what you have in mind and a 300 word bio.

 To subscribe to the Urbanista.org e-newsletter announcing our forthcoming issues and our events in alliance with different partners, please register below.